DesmondYapy/LMS-Web-App/README.md

 - [ ] Abstract **student search logic** into backend API for cleaner frontend code.
 - [ ] Complete the **settings page** in the frontend.
 - [ ] Clean and enhance **admin-specific features**.
+- [ ] Add images for logo
+- [ ] Implement caching in frontend for faster response times

 ## 🗂️ Data Description